MaspTestTeam/TestAutomation/README.md

 4. Open up the above file and see the gov gateway Id and any other information about the account you might need.
 ![Created BTA's](assets/created_BTAs.PNG)

+## Taking Screenshots
+Taking a screenshot is optional and turned off by default.
+Set the takeScreenShot variable to true on the script you want to take a screenshot of.
+To take a screenshot of your final payment/return/registration reference all you need to do it set the takeScreenShot variable to true.
+By default, these variables are false which will prevent unnecessary extra files being added.
+All screenshots are saved to the screenshot folders within evidence/screenshots.

 ### Registering for OSS/IOSS
 **NOTE:** The OSS and IOSS script structure and behaviour is the same to running one or the other requires the same steps.
 For this example I will demonstrate the IOSS registration.